 While these birds do not migrate long distances seasonally, chukars may descend to lower elevations in the winter months, particularly during periods of heavy snowfall.
 This altitudinal migration is highly variable and not all populations will make these movements.

 These are terrestrial birds that are more likely to run from a perceived threat, but when they do take flight they often stay low to the ground and fly with a series of very rapid wing beats followed by a glide.
 They can be found in small groups year-round but are more gregarious in winter, when flocks can grow to 40 or more individuals.
 When they are not feeling threatened by hunting, they may perch boldly on rocks and can position lookout birds to watch over the rest of the foraging flock.

 These are mostly monogamous birds, though some isolated cases of polygamy have been recorded.
-The female will construct a shallow scrape nest lined with feathers or dry grasses in an area where it is sheltered or concealed by a nearby shrub, grass clumps or rocks.
-The eggs are creamy yellow or yellow-white flecked with small brown spots, and there are 10-21 eggs per brood.
-A mated pair will raise only one brood per year.
+The female will construct a shallow scrape nest lined with feathers or dry grasses in an area where it is sheltered or concealed by a nearby shrub, grass clumps, or rocks.
+Nests tend to be just 1-2 inches deep, and while the female parent does most of the nest care, males may offer some small assitance.

 The female parent incubates the eggs for 22-24 days.
 The young chicks can leave the nest rapidly, in just a few minutes if necessary, but do not fly until approximately two weeks of age.

 The chukar is not threatened or endangered, but wild populations can be vulnerable to harsh winters.
 In many areas, chukars are closely managed as game birds for hunting, and may even be specially bred to be released for a controlled hunting season without harshly impacting native populations.